Robert Scott, Ph.D.

 During his career, Scott has served as president of the Arkansas Crop Protection Association in 2004 and was named Outstanding Young Weed Scientist by the Southern Weed Science Society in 2010.
 In 2018, he received the Distinguished Service Award from the National Association of County Agricultural Agents and also served as president of the Southern Weed Science Society.

 He became Director of the Cooperative Extension Service on July 1, 2020.
-He lives in Cabot with his wife and two daughters.
+He lives in Cabot with his wife Susan.